sdu-hpcl/XSW/README.md

 *   A fast Smith-Waterman Algorithm Implementation on Intel Xeon Phi Coprocessors.

 ## Introduction
 * XSW is a fast implementation of Smith-Waterman algorithm performed on the Intel(R) MIC platform.
-We achieved a speed of 70G CUPS (cell update per second) on a single Xeon Phi 7110p in native mode and 100G CUPS on a E5-2620 CPU with one Xeon Phi 7110p in offload mode processing query P58299 with database env-nr_FASTA.
+We achieved a speed of 70G CUPS (cell update per second) on a single Xeon Phi 7110p in native mode and 100G CUPS on a E5-2620 CPU with one Xeon Phi 7110p in offload mode.

 ##Installation and Usage
 * Three files must be provided to run XSW: the scoring matrix, query sequence and the database.
 The query sequence and database should be in FASTA format.